The Work-Money-Life Snapshot

-If not, where is it going to break first?
+If not, where is it going to fail first?

 You've built a life that works.